-Professors Fritz Wagner from the Department of Urban Design and Planning and Landscape Architecture and Régent Cabana led a group of students to three Canadian cities from 16-23 June 2019: Montréal, Québec City and Ottawa.
+Professors Fritz Wagner from the Department of Urban Design and Planning and Landscape Architecture and Régent Cabana led a group of students to three Canadian cities from 16 to 23 June 2019: Montréal, Québec City and Ottawa.
 Students came from different academic disciplines, such as urban planning, architecture, landscape architecture and real estate.
-Their experience helped them to gain a better understanding of economic, political, social, cultural, and urban issues within the Canadian context.
+Their experience helped them gain a better understanding of economic, political, social, cultural and urban issues within the Canadian context.
 The class met with a number of professors from University of Montréal, University of Québec in Montréal, Laval University and University of Ottawa; government officials; and other urban experts who gave lectures and walking tours.
-The course examined similarities and differences between United States and Canadian cities while investigating current urban issues confronting communities in French-speaking Québec and Ottawa.
-Students studied the physical layout of cities, urban design, urban growth, central neighborhood revitalization projects, local governance, and historic preservation.
+The course examined similarities and differences between United States and Canadian cities while investigating current urban issues that are confronting communities in French-speaking Québec and Ottawa.
+Students studied the physical layout of cities, urban design, urban growth, central neighborhood revitalization projects, local governance and historic preservation.
 Students were required to keep a daily journal and write a comparative paper on a topic related to urban issues encountered in Canada.

 Fritz Wagner is a professor in the Department of Urban Design and Planning and affiliated faculty in Canadian Studies.
 Dr. Wagner is a Fellow of the American Institute of Certified Planners, member of the American Planning Association and Urban Affairs Association.
 He has published numerous articles on urban planning and co-edited four volumes on urban revitalization, including Managing Capital Resources for Central City Revitalization (2000) and Community Livability (2012).